WordPress/wordpress-playground/packages/php-wasm-browser/docs/index.md

 Exchanging messages is the only way to control the worker threads.
 Remember – it is separate programs.
 The main app cannot access any functions or variables defined inside of the worker thread.

-Conveniently, `startPHPWorkerThread` returns an easy-to-use API object that exposes specific worker thread features and handles the message exchange internally.
-Here it is:
+Conveniently, `startPHPWorkerThread` returns an easy-to-use API object that exposes specific worker thread features and handles the message exchange internally:

 <!-- include the reference documentation -->